jbmagination/bean/README.md

 After simply doing a search, I found a tweet of them celebrating their birthday!
 I won't share it here without Victoria's permission for privacy reasons (although it was only last year), but it was right there in front of me!

-So, 226 days are between their birthday and that tweet (in 2020).
+So, 226 days are between their birthday and the original bean years tweet.
 That's `0.619178082192`.
-Combining it with their age, then dividing 630594 by that number, gives us the grand result of: `23689.4617126`!
+Combining it with their age, then dividing `630594` by that number, gives us the grand result of: `23689.4617126`!

-So, now it's time to make that into a website.
-JavaScript, my best friend!
+Then, I formed the website :]